 Clinical guidelines offer advice which doesn’t necessarily consider an individual’s personal circumstances to the degree that would be as helpful as it could be, so it is important in clinical care to add the individual factors back in.
 For example, and when considering the best suitable treatment options for an individual with psychosis, it is likely to be helpful to consider the underpinning contributory factors with regards the psychosis to be able to provide bespoke individualised treatment.
 Our clinical guidelines advocate a biopsychosocial approach, with signs and symptoms of psychosis being managed by use of antipsychotic medications combined with psychological interventions and social rehabilitation that enhances an individual’s ability to recover from or manage these symptoms in the short and longer-term.
 There are also needs to be a greater focus on addressing cognitive impairments such as making cognitive remediation more widely available.

-Joel Petch is an incoming senior lecturer at the Kent and Medway Medical School.
-Joel tweets @joelpetch
+Joel Petch is a senior lecturer at Kent and Medway Medical School.
+He tweets @joelpetch